Ernakulam–Okha Express

-The 16337 / 16338 Ernakulam–Okha Express also called as Okha Express is bi-weekly Express train running between the cities of Kochi in Kerala and Okha in Gujarat.
+The 16337 / 16338 Ernakulam–Okha Express is bi-weekly Express train running between the cities of Kochi in Kerala and Okha in Gujarat.
 It mainly connects the people of Kerala living in Saurashtra region.
 It mainly runs and serve the people of the states of Goa, Maharashtra, Karnataka, Gujarat and Kerala.
 The time table of the train is amended during monsoon season and the train reaches Ernakulam Junction late by 2 to 3 hours of the original time but the monsoon time table does not affects its return journey.
 Few years before during monsoon season the train had its service only till Hapa but after that during monsoon also the train run till Okha.